 ART 260.
 INDEPENDENT STUDY.
-Individual study of specialized topics in Art.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
+Individual study of specialized topics in art.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

 ART 270.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Art.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in art.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

 ART 290.
 STUDIES IN VISUAL ARTS.
 Typically offered during May Intersession, this travel course features the culture, music, and art of selected areas of Western Europe and is given as credit for those taking the travel interim who have already received credit for Humanities 301: Civilization and the Arts.
 Course content includes viewing assigned pre-trip documentaries, attending all trip lectures and visits, completing assigned readings, and keeping a directed journal.
 Trip fees apply.

 Intersession course, three hours.

 ART 321.
 TEACHING ELEMENTARY ART.
 A study of materials and methods of instruction in art for the elementary and preschool including topics in the theory and practice of teaching art.
 Prerequisite: Sophomore standing and completion of Education 327.
-Semester course, one hour.

 ART 360.
 INDEPENDENT STUDY.
 Advanced study in an area of art not available through regular course offerings.
 An independent study form is required to register for this class.
 An additional fee is charged for this course.
-Prerequisite: Sophomore status or higher and permission of the department chair.
-Semester course, one, two or three hours.
+Sophomore or higher standing, permission of the department chair, and a faculty sponsor are required.

 ART 370.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Art.
-Junior standing and permission of the department chair and a faculty sponsor are required.
+An opportunity to conduct supervised research in art.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

 ART 390.
 STUDIES IN VISUAL ARTS.
 A course that covers special topics in the field of arts.

 Offered periodically, semester course, one, two or three hours.

 ART 460.
 INDEPENDENT STUDY.
 Advanced study in an area of art not available through regular course offerings.
 An independent study form is required to register for this class.
 An additional fee is charged for this course.
-Prerequisite: Junior status or higher and permission of the department chair.
-Semester course, one, two or three hours.
+Junior or higher standing, permission of the department chair, and a faculty sponsor are required.

 ART 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Art.
-Senior standing and permission of the department chair and a faculty sponsor are required.
+An opportunity to conduct supervised research in art.
+Senior standing, permission of the department chair, and a faculty sponsor are required.